Ambrose E. B. Stephens

-Ambrose Everett Burnside Stephens (June 3, 1862 – February 12, 1927) was an American politician who served four terms as a U.S. representative from Ohio from 1919 to 1927.
+Ambrose Everett Burnside Stephens (June 3, 1862 – February 12, 1927) was an American lawyer and politician who served four terms as a U.S. representative from Ohio from 1919 to 1927.

 Early life and career

 Born in Crosby Township, Ohio, Stephens attended the public schools and Chickering's Institute of Cincinnati.
 He studied law, was admitted to the bar in 1902 and commenced practice in Cincinnati.
-He served as captain in the Ohio National Guard 1901–3 and colonel in 1910 and 1911.
-He served as clerk of the Hamilton County Courts 1911–17.
+He served as captain in the Ohio National Guard from 1901 to 1903 and colonel in 1910 and 1911.
+He served as clerk of the Hamilton County Courts from 1911 to 1917.

 Congress

-Stephens was elected as a Republican to the Sixty-sixth and to the three succeeding Congresses and served from March 4, 1919, until his death.
+Stephens was elected as a Republican to the Sixty-sixth and to the three succeeding Congresses and served from March 4, 1919, until his death in 1927.
 He had been re-elected to the Seventieth Congress.

 Death

 He died in North Bend, Ohio, February 12, 1927.
 He was interred in Maple Grove Cemetery, Cleves, Ohio.